in28minutes/in28minutes.github.io/_posts/2017-07-05-introduction-to-jpa-with-spring-boot.md

 ```

-### Common features of JDBC, Spring JDBC and myBatis
+### Common features of JDBC, Spring JDBC, and myBatis
-- JDBC, Spring JDBC and myBatis involve writing queries.
+- JDBC, Spring JDBC, and myBatis involve writing queries.
-- In big application, queries can become complex.
-Especially when we retrieve data from multiple tables.
+- Queries in a large application can become complex, especially when retrieving data from multiple tables.
 - This creates a problem whenever there are changes in the structure of the database.

-## How does JPA Work?
+## How does JPA work?

 JPA evolved as a result of a different thought process.
 How about mapping the objects directly to tables?
  - Entities
  - Attributes
  - Relationships

-This Mapping is also called ORM - Object Relational Mapping.
+This mapping is also called ORM-Object Relational Mapping.
 Before JPA, ORM was the term more commonly used to refer to these frameworks.
-Thats one of the reasons, Hibernate is called a ORM framework.
+That's one of the reasons Hibernate is called an ORM framework.

 ## Important Concepts in JPA

 ![Image](/images/JPA_02_Architecture.png "JPA Architecuture")

-JPA allows to map application classes to tables in database.
+JPA allows you to map application classes to tables in a database.
-- Entity Manager - Once the mappings are defined, entity manager can manage your entities.
-Entity Manager handles all interactions with the database
+- Once the mappings are defined, the entity manager can manage your entities.
+The Entity Manager handles all interactions with the database.
-- JPQL (Java Persistence Query Language) - Provides ways to write queries to execute searches against entities.
-Important thing to understand is the these are different from SQL queries.
+- JPQL (Java Persistence Query Language) -Provides ways to write queries to execute searches against entities.
+The important thing to understand is that these are different from SQL queries.
 JPQL queries already understand the mappings that are defined between entities.
 We can add additional conditions as needed.
 - Criteria API defines a Java based API to execute searches against databases.

 ## JPA vs Hibernate